laqda/SSL_network/Readme.md

 > con:client 127.0.0.1:3202
 ```

-* Connect 1 with 3
+#### Connect 1 with 3

-The user does not have to approve the insertion of the peer equipment in each terminal because Equipment1 receive a certification chain to Equipment3 and Equipment3 has a certification chain to Equipment1.
+The user does not have to approve the insertion of the peer equipment in each terminal because :
+- Equipment1 receive a certification chain from Equipment3 that certify Equipment3 from itself
+- Equipment3 has a certification chain that certify Equipment1 from itself

-At this step you should also see that they automatically exchange new certificates.
+At this step you should also see that they automatically exchange new certificates too.

 > shell Equipment1
 ```